arnavgautam/TreeHacks2015/HOLs/HOL-FederatedAuthWebRole/HOL.md

 <a name="essentialintro1"></a>
 ### Essential Introduction to Windows Identity Foundation for Windows Azure developers ###

-Windows¬Æ Identity Foundation (WIF) is a developer framework which enhances the .NET Framework with advanced identity capabilities.
+WindowsÆ Identity Foundation (WIF) is a developer framework which enhances the .NET Framework with advanced identity capabilities.
 Based on the concept of Claims Based access, WIF offers a series of classes that, while integrating seamlessly with the traditional .NET identity object model, gives developers control over every aspect of authentication, authorization and identity-driven application behavior.
 WIF point & click tooling and tight Visual Studio integration make very easy to externalize authentication to a federated partner, so that a developer can configure an ASP.NET application or a WCF service to rely on external entities for identity management.
 WIF allows application access using open protocols and standards, while hiding the complexity of the security plumbing behind a handy programming model.
 WIF will work with applications written with the .NET Framework 3.5 SP2 or higher.

 You can find further information at <http://www.microsoft.com/wif>.

 <a name="essentialintro2"></a>
 ### Essential Introduction to Windows Azure for Windows Identity Foundation developers  ###

-Windows¬Æ Azure is a cloud services operating system that serves as the development, service hosting and service management environment of either consumer Web or enterprise scenarios.
-Windows Azure provides developers with on-demand compute and storage to host, scale, and manages Web applications on the Internet through Microsoft¬Æ data centers.
+WindowsÆ Azure is a cloud services operating system that serves as the development, service hosting and service management environment of either consumer Web or enterprise scenarios.
+Windows Azure provides developers with on-demand compute and storage to host, scale, and manages Web applications on the Internet through MicrosoftÆ data centers.

 Windows Azure offers a set of Visual Studio templates that can be used to develop ASP.NET applications or worker services destined to be deployed in the cloud.
 The Windows Azure Tool for Visual Studio includes the Windows Azure compute emulator, a hosting environment that can be used for local simulation of execution in the fabric.
 The Windows Azure compute emulator gives you the chance to experiment with multiple concurrent instances and other cloud features without the need to be online, while still being able to use your familiar debugging and development tools.